GitHub Markdown Syntax Summary

 First sentence.
 Second sentence.
 Third sentence.

-A line break is applied when two or more consecutive spaces are entered.
+A line break is applied by entering two or more consecutive spaces.

 1